pvrgsilva/ErrP/README.md

 `C++` version in `cpp` folder and `Python`version in `python` folder.
 Examples (under construction) can be found in each directory.

-Details will be add soon.
+Details will be added soon.